django/dsf-working-groups/README.md

 ### Proposing a working group

-Once you're ready to make a proposal, start the process by creating an issue in this repository.
-Click "Issues", above, then "New Issue", then select "Propose a new Working Group".
-This will create a templated issue for you to fill out.
+Once you're ready to propose a working group, start the process by creating a pull request, adding your new working group's charter.
+You probably want to use [the provided template](template.md) as a starting point.

-Don't worry about getting it all in the first pass; you're welcome to leave some fields as "todo", and come back and edit the issue later to add that info.
-The information you'll be asked to (eventually) provide is:
+Don't worry about getting it all in the first pass; you're welcome to leave some fields as "todo", and come back and edit the PR later to add that info.
+The information that needs to be in the charter is:

 - **Name** - naming things is hard but we need to call this group something
 - **Scope of responsibilities** - what will the working group do?